 6. Invest in your bench time

 Inevitably there will be periods when staff are not resourced to client projects.
 We like to refer to this as investment time.
 This is a great opportunity to deliver additional value to the business and clients – and invest in our people.
 At CA staff not on client projects are expected to contribute to a range of internal initiatives.
 This could involve supporting the sales team, improving internal tools and processes, training, R&D projects and POCs – we’re currently having fun in the AI space.

 A resource manager must by necessity balance quality versus cost.
 Invest too little in resources and you risk not being able to deliver quality and lose clients.
 Invest too heavily and you risk significant bench time and straining the company purse.
 Putting in place the steps above will mitigate against this as much as possible but ultimately you will have to take a risk in choosing whether or not to recruit.
 If you work as a team and make these choices together the shared responsibility will make dealing with the outcomes of any decisions a far more positive experience.

-Chelsea Apps Factory has been successfully resourcing projects for clients like Waitrose, Vanquis, KPMG and Ladbrokes, whilst pushing the boundaries of mobile and digital innovation.
-If you’d like to hear more about how we can help deliver against your digital challenges why not drop into our Farringdon studio for a cup of tea?
+Chelsea Apps has been successfully resourcing projects for clients like Waitrose, Vanquis, KPMG and Ladbrokes, whilst pushing the boundaries of mobile and digital innovation.
+If you’d like to hear more about how we can help deliver against your digital challenges why not drop into our Bournemouth office for a cup of tea?
 Or send us a quick email: firstname.lastname@example.org